December to Dismember (2006): Background

-In 2001, the Extreme Championship Wrestling promotion was closed down due to financial issues and World Wrestling Entertainment (WWE) acquired the assets in 2003.
+In 2001, the Extreme Championship Wrestling (ECW) promotion was closed down due to financial issues and World Wrestling Entertainment (WWE) acquired the assets in 2003.
 In May 2006, WWE launched a third brand dubbed ECW in which former talent from the defunct promotion, as well as newer talent, would compete.
-In 1995, Extreme Championship Wrestling held an event titled December to Dismember.
+In 1995, ECW held an event titled December to Dismember.
 WWE revived this event as a pay-per-view (PPV) for their ECW brand, and it was scheduled to be held on December 3, 2006, at the James Brown Arena in Augusta, Georgia.

 Outside of the weekly ECW on Sci Fi broadcast, the ECW brand's television program, the pay-per-view received little buildup on either Raw or SmackDown!, as WWE concentrated more on advertising the Survivor Series pay-per-view that aired one week prior to December to Dismember.
 At this time, the main storyline on the Raw brand featured tag teams, D-Generation X and Rated-RKO, and the SmackDown! brand's main storyline featured Batista and World Heavyweight Champion King Booker.
 The buildup for December to Dismember began in the middle of October, six weeks before the event.